james-judd/Wordle-Remake/README.md

-A self-made remake of Wordle, download it and try it for yourself! (unzip the folder and double-click index.html)
+A self-made remake of Wordle, download it and try it for yourself!
+(Unzip the folder and double-click index.html)

 Future Goals:
 1) Move congratulatory message onto an element